nickLewisCSUS/Dynamic-PDF-Generation/README.md

   This project listens for changes in specific Firestore documents.
 When a document with a designated "create" state is detected, it triggers the following process:

 1. Data Fetching: Data is fetched from Firestore using fireStoreDataHandler.
-It is then used to fill the in voice template's palceholders using fillTemplate.
-Assumes, the template "invoice.tex" is already stored in you own Google Bucket.
+It is then used to fill the invoice.tex template's placeholders using fillTemplate.
+Assumes, the template "invoice.tex" is already stored in your own Google Bucket.

    a.) refer to "invoice.tex" template to see what placeholders are needed in the Firestore Database in order to fill the template.

    b.) "invoice.tex" utilizes tabular data and uses the placeholder "products" as the table data.
-Expects firestore document to have field data named "products" as an array that takes in references from other documents       that contain data such as item description, total, tax, etc.
+Expects firestore document to have field data named "products" as an array that takes in references from other documents.
+It should contain data such as item description, total, tax, etc.

-3. PDF Generation: A invoice PDF is generated from the fetched data using GenerateTest.
+3. PDF Generation: A invoice PDF is generated from the fetched data using generateTest. generateTest uses a http request from google cloud run wiht the docker image that does the conversion process

-4. Storage: Once pdf is generated it stores the invoice pdf in a folder named as the document id inside user's Google Bucket.
+4. Storage: Once pdf is generated, it stores the invoice pdf in a folder named as the document id inside user's Google Bucket as well as the filledTemplate.

-5. Update Document: The document is updated with the location of the pdf if it is store in storage correctly in the bucket.
+5. Update Document: The document is updated with the location of the pdf.

 ##